 - When writing to your sponsored child, please make sure your sponsor number and the child's number are included on the letter.
 This saves us hours of research in determining which child to send the letter to.

 - Not all the items you send with your letters can be sent along to your sponsored child.
 Be aware of what small gifts can and can't be sent.

 - Write to your child often.
 Short frequent letters are better than yearly updates.
 And keep in mind it may take several months to receive a response due to shipping, customs, translation, etc.

 We work only in countries with stable governments, where we can take a long-term approach to child development.
 I get lots of questions about why we aren’t in China, or in Iraq, or Sudan, etc.

-Kees Boer, Sponsor and Advocate
+Kees Boer, Sponsor

 The two things that are far more important than your financial commitment to sponsoring a child are your prayers and your letters.
 The children look at the sponsorship as a relationship.
 When they don’t get letters and they regularly write them, it gets very discouraging.
 They want to know you.